 Georgia National Register Review Board

-Note: The next meeting of the Georgia National Register Review Board is set for August 25, 2017, in the DNR Board Room at:
+Note: The last meeting of the Georgia National Register Review Board was held August 25, 2017.

 Who to contact: